 Click Here for tab for Perfect by Ed Sheeran

-An extremely popular single from Ed which is from his third album ‘ ÷ ‘ (yes, that’s the name of the album).
-But interestingly the song was released a second time as a duet with legendary American pop star Beyoncé.
-The album charted particularly well in the UK and received numerous award nominations at the 2018 MTV Video Music Awards.
+An extremely popular single from Ed from his third album, ÷ (yes, that’s the name of the album).
+But interestingly, the song was released a second time as a duet with legendary American pop star Beyoncé.
+The album charted particularly well in the UK and received numerous nominations at the 2018 MTV Video Music Awards.

-For this track, you’ll need a capo on the first fret of the guitar, in this scenario the capo is quite necessary as removing the need to fret every ‘0’ note in the tablature make it much easier to play, without it your hands will be far too busy!
-This is a primarily finger picked song, but is slow and evenly paced enough that it is easily accessible to beginners.
+For this track, you’ll need a capo on the first fret of the guitar.
+In this scenario, the capo is quite necessary.
+Removing the need to fret every ‘0’ note in the tablature make it much easier to play, without it your hands will be far too busy!
+This is a primarily fingerpicked song, but is slow and evenly paced enough that it is easily accessible to beginners.

 Hey There Delilah by Plane White T’s